 Moving to France with Children

-Add to this, the fact that according to lots of ex-pat parents we speak to, kids seem to stay kids longer in France for some reason, than they do in the UK, and you start to see the draw.
+Add to this the fact that, according to many expat parents we speak to, kids seem to stay kids longer in France than in the UK, and you start to see the draw.
 That said, it’s a real dilemma to uproot your family from all the friends, family and familiarity that you’ve had all your life to head off to France.

-All sorts of questions raise their heads when you start to investigate this sort of possibility and it’s for this reason that we’re planning a range of articles for our blog that will help families with kids get their move to France right.
+All sorts of questions arise when you start investigating this possibility, and that’s why we’re planning a range of articles for our blog to help families with kids get their move to France right.

 Things like language, schooling, healthcare, the reality of getting work, setting up a business, support mechanisms and missing the family are all likely to be high on your “worry” list right now and while we can’t take those away, we can certainly give you lots of information that’ll help you make an informed decision that’s right for your family.